Thomas Burgh (1670–1730): Early life

 Thomas Burgh was the son of Rt Rev Ulysses Burgh (d.
 1692) of Drumkeen, County Limerick, who was Dean of Emly and later Bishop of Ardagh.
 His mother was Mary, daughter of William Kingsmill of Ballibeg, County Cork.
 His brothers, Richard Burgh of Dromkeen and Drumrusk and William Burgh of Bert House, Athy, were both Members of the Irish Parliament.

 Thomas was educated at Delany's school in Dublin, and Trinity College, Dublin, where he matriculated on 22 November 1685 and left without taking a degree.
 Prior to the outbreak of the 1688 wars he is likely to have left Ireland for London with his father.
 He returned to Ireland in the army of King William III, as a lieutenant in Lord Lovelace's Regiment of Foot, and served at the Siege of Limerick.
 This may have been followed by a brief spell in the Irish Engineers from 1691.
 In any case, de Burgh was commissioned as a Captain in 1692 in the Royal Regiment of Foot.
 In this capacity, he served in the Low Countries at the Battles of Steenkerke (1692) and Landen (1693), and as an engineer at the siege of Namur (1695).
 During this time, he absorbed the ideas of the Dutch engineer Menno van Coehoorn (1641–1740).
 In 1697, he became Third Engineer on the Irish establishment.

 In 1700, Burgh replaced the Surveyor General of Ireland, William Robinson, and, one year later, also became Barracks Overseer in Ireland.
 Under his command, the building of barracks was expanded and the rebuilding of Dublin Castle (begun under Robinson) was completed.
-The Royal House at Chapelizod (County Dublin) and Chichester House in Dublin were repaired as well as numerous coastal fortifications.
+Chapelizod House and Chichester House in Dublin were repaired as well as numerous coastal fortifications.

 As well as a Colonel of the Engineers (Lieutenant-Colonel, 11 April 1706), Burgh held a Captain's commission in Brasier's Regiment of Foot from 1707 to 1714.